binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 #### Noisy, Crowded Offices

-The reality I've witnessed when developers manage the creation and modification of their work spaces is simply superior working environments that work for developers and allow them to produce a higher quality of work and as quick as possible.
+The reality I've witnessed when developers manage the creation and modification of their work spaces is simply superior working environments that work for developers and allow them to produce a higher quality of work and as quickly as possible.

 ![](images/DevelopmentScreens.jpg)